article banner (priority)

 Finding elements in CoroutineContext

-Since CoroutineContext is like a collection, we can find an element with a concrete key using get.
-Another option is to use square brackets, because in Kotlin the get method is an operator and can be invoked using square brackets instead of an explicit function call.
-Just like in Map: when an element is in the context, it will be returned.
-If it is not, null will be returned instead.
+Since CoroutineContext represents a collection, we can find an element with a concrete key using get.
+Another option is to use square brackets, because the get method in Kotlin is an operator and can be invoked using square brackets instead of an explicit function call.
+The result of this operation is a nullable element of the type that is associated with the key.
+The operation works in a similar way as getting an element from a Map: if an element is in the context, it will be returned; if it is not, null will be returned instead.

 import kotlinx.coroutines.CoroutineName import kotlinx.coroutines.Job import kotlin.coroutines.CoroutineContext //sampleStart fun main() { val ctx: CoroutineContext = CoroutineName("A name") val coroutineName: CoroutineName? = ctx[CoroutineName] // or ctx.get(CoroutineName) println(coroutineName?.name) // A name val job: Job? = ctx[Job] // or ctx.get(Job) println(job) // null } //sampleEnd

-CoroutineContext is part of the built-in support for Kotlin coroutines, so it is imported from kotlin.coroutines, while contexts like Job or CoroutineName are part of the kotlinx.coroutines library, so they need to be imported from kotlinx.coroutines.
+CoroutineContext is part of the built-in support for Kotlin coroutines, so it is imported from kotlin.coroutines; however, contexts like Job or CoroutineName are part of the kotlinx.coroutines library, so they need to be imported from kotlinx.coroutines.

 data class CoroutineName( val name: String ) : AbstractCoroutineContextElement(CoroutineName) { override fun toString(): String = "CoroutineName($name)" companion object Key : CoroutineContext.Key<CoroutineName> }